 The Native Council of PEI is affiliated with the Maritime Aboriginal Peoples Council which deals with regional issues affecting Aboriginal people and makes representations to the Council of Maritime Premiers.
 The Maritime Aboriginal Peoples Council represents approximately 25,000 aboriginal people in the Maritimes.

-The NCPEI sits on the board of the Indigenous Peoples' Assembly of Canada (IPAC), formerly the Congress of Aboriginal Peoples (CAP).
-The IPAC is comprised of Provincial and Territorial organizations that directly represent approximately one million Metis and Aboriginal people in Canada.
+The NCPEI sits on the board of the Congress of Aboriginal Peoples (CAP).
+The CAP is comprised of Provincial and Territorial organizations that directly represent approximately one million Metis and Aboriginal people in Canada.

 We also exchange information, ideas and support with such organizations as the Métis National Council, the Assembly of First Nations, the Native Women's Association of Canada, Canadian Native Friendship Centres, and National Indians Arts and Crafts Association.